Rome Fiumicino Airport: everything you need to know

 Free WiFi is still an issue for many travellers as the majority of airports are still reluctant to provide the service without an added cost.
 Thankfully, passengers can access WiFi for free throughout Fiumicino by simply registering for the “Airport Free WiFi” or “Boingo” networks.

 Like many of the leading European airports, Fiumicino has short stay, long stay, and valet parking options.
-Although it doesn’t have a Mid Stay parking option which seems exclusive to airports like London Stansted, there are also plenty of parking spaces available for business and other short-term travellers: long-term parking is a shuttle ride away from the airport, while valet parking is located in front of the domestic terminal.
+There are also plenty of parking spaces available for business and other short-term travellers: long-term parking is a shuttle ride away from the airport, while valet parking is located in front of the domestic terminal.
 There is also handicap and express parking which have additional benefits such as insurance coverage, a welcoming service, as well as the Alitalia fast check-in service.